alastria/alastria-identity-entity/entityBackend/README.md

 ### Installation and Deployment with Docker 🔧

 The unique step you have to do is go to the root folder and execute this command.
-This command will run a container of [MongoDB](https://docs.mongodb.com/manual/tutorial/) and an other container of [mongo-express](https://github.com/mongo-express/mongo-express#readme) (web page to manage the mongo database)
+It will run a container for [MongoDB](https://docs.mongodb.com/manual/tutorial/) and  other container for [mongo-express](https://github.com/mongo-express/mongo-express#readme) (web page to manage the mongo database).

 ```sh
 docker-compose up -d entitybackend